Second Tyre Operation

 According to Niccolò Petrelli, the commandos came from Maglan unit.

 Plan

-The Second Lebanon War began with the kidnapping of IDF soldiers by Hezbollah and their shelling of Israeli citiess in Western Galilee.
+The Second Lebanon War began with the kidnapping of IDF soldiers by Hezbollah and their shelling of Israeli cities in Western Galilee.
 The shelling intensified as the conflict intensified, with Hezbollah firing about 120 rockets per day on average, and at its peak over 250 rockets per day.
 A total of 3,970 rockets were fired.

 The operation itself was proposed to the division commander, Brigadier General Gal Hirsch, after he asked to send Maglan's men to a nature reserve in the Bint Jbeil area.
 The commander of the unit Lt.
 Col. Eliezer Toledano and his staff suggested to Hirsch the "Beach Boys" as an alternative plan.
 The operation was approved by the commander of the division Gal Hirsch, led by the deputy commander of the unit Major Amos HaCohen, and assigned to the unit's special operations platoon under the command of Captain Yuval Gaz.